Get,

 How can I instantly reduce body heat?

 The best and quickest way to reduce body heat is by drinking water.
-You can try taking a cold bath and relax.
+You can also try taking a cold bath and rest.

 When should I be worried about excess body heat?

-If your body temperature seems to be high for an undetermined reason or you are not cooling down even after trying some of these remedies, you must see a doctor.
-In case you are over 65 years of age, or you have an underlying medical condition, or of you are pregnant or nursing, you must be worried.
+If your body temperature seems to be high for an undetermined reason or you are not cooling down even after trying to hydrate, consult with a doctor.
+Additionally, in case you experience excess body heat and are over 65 years of age, or you have an underlying medical condition, or if you are pregnant or nursing, contact a doctor immediately.

 Disclaimer: The information provided here is for educational/awareness purposes only and is not intended to be a substitute for medical treatment by a healthcare professional and should not be relied upon to diagnose or treat any medical condition.
 The reader should consult a registered medical practitioner to determine the appropriateness of the information and before consuming any medication.
 PharmEasy does not provide any guarantee or warranty (express or implied) regarding the accuracy, adequacy, completeness, legality, reliability or usefulness of the information; and disclaims any liability arising thereof.